firalabs/firadmin/README.md

 ##Create default user

-You need to have at least one register user in your database to be able to login.
+You need to have at least one register user in your database.
 We provided a easy way to create a user using artisan command.

 ```bash
 php artisan create:user [--role[="..."]] username email password